-Location often dictates the kinds of stores that feature in each mall.
-For example, the V&A Waterfront and the Cape Quarter are situated in prime tourist territory, so expats should expect to find luxury items with prices to match.
+Location often influences the kinds of stores that feature in each mall.
+For example, the V&A Waterfront and Cape Quarter are situated in prime tourist territory, so expats should expect to find luxury items with prices to match.
 On the other hand, Canal Walk offers more practical stores that align with local needs and budgets.

 Shopping malls in Cape Town

 Canal Walk is situated in the Northern Suburbs, just off the N1 highway.
-Canal Walk has hundreds of shops, including international brands, clothes shops, supermarkets, restaurants, fast food outlets, toy shops and a cinema.
+Canal Walk has hundreds of shops, including international brands, clothing shops, supermarkets, restaurants, fast food outlets, toy shops and a cinema.
 The shopping here might be slightly less upmarket than Cavendish or the Waterfront, but the choice at Cape Town's biggest shopping centre is vast.

 Markets in Cape Town

 Markets have become a mainstay for local fun in Cape Town.
 Expats won't find bustling souks or monstrous bazaars in the Mother City, but manageable niche markets have sprung up to offer everything from fresh produce and gourmet eats to collectable antiques and fantastic flea market finds.
 There are scores of weekly markets of all types dotted throughout the city.

 Situated in Hout Bay, this market is well worth the trip.
 It is open every weekend and is a must-visit for local curios, pottery, art and furniture.

 Built in 1696, Greenmarket Square is one of Cape Town's oldest market locations.
 The market is open daily and tends to cater to the tourist market with a wide variety of stalls selling African curios, clothing and candles.